-359. The project is not expected to have any negative impact on critical natural habitats including those that are (a) legally protected; (b) officially proposed for protection; (c) recognised by authoritative sources for their high conservation value, including as critical habitat; or (d) recognised as protected by traditional or indigenous local communities.
+358.361.
+The project is not expected to have any negative impact on critical natural habitats including those that are (a) legally protected; (b) officially proposed for protection; (c) recognised by authoritative sources for their high conservation value, including as critical habitat; or (d) recognised as protected by traditional or indigenous local communities.

-360. RRPCP-Adapt will be implemented in the climate-vulnerable areas that are mainly in the large mountainous areas where the households are more prone to economic and environmental shocks.
-The exact project site locations however will be demand-driven and the result of a detailed analysis that will rank all communes in the target areas along identified key criteria.
+359.362.
+RRPCP-Adapt will be implemented in the climate-vulnerable areas that are mainly in the large mountainous areas where the households are more prone to economic and environmental shocks.
+The exact project site locations however will be demand-driven and the result of a detailed analysis that will rank all communes in the target areas along

+Adapted from UN Permanent Forum on Indigenous Issues (UNPFII), 2005, Report on the International Workshop on Methodologies Regarding Free, Prior and Informed Consent and Indigenous People identified key criteria.
 It is at point of design not possible to specify exactly where the project will take place, however every effort will be made to avoid the national protected areas as identified in annex 9.
 To this effect and as part of the ESMP, the APIU will update the maps of protected areas and monitor that the project implementation will not engage in their unjustified conversion or degradation, including those that are legally protected; officially proposed for protection; recognized by authoritative sources for their high conservation value, including as critical habitat; or recognized as protected by local communities.
 The project will screen the project areas against the list of national protected areas to ensure there is no overlap this screening will be reported on in the PPR.
 In the event of overlap mitigation measures will be made and will be monitored and reported on by the APIU.
 The project will comply with the laws on protecting protected areas.